-Black Box testing involves testing a system with no prior knowledge of its internal workings.
-A tester provides an input, and observes the output generated by the system under test.
+Black Box Testing involves testing a system with no prior knowledge of its internal workings.
+A tester provides input and observes the output generated by the system under test.

-The primary source of black box testing is a specification of requirements that is stated by the customer.
-In this method, tester selects a function and gives input value to examine its functionality, and checks whether the function is giving expected output or not.
+The primary source of black box testing is a specification of requirements that are stated by the customer.
+In this method, the tester selects a function and gives input value to examine its functionality, and checks whether the function is giving the expected output or not.

 Which knowledge is the most important for black box testing?

 the main focus of black box testing is on the validation of your functional requirements.
-Black box testing gives abstraction from code and focuses on testing effort on the software system behavior.
-To conduct White Box Testing, knowledge of underlying programming language is essential
+Black box testing gives abstraction from code and focuses on testing effort on the software system behaviour.
+To conduct White Box Testing, knowledge of the underlying programming language is essential

 The evolution of software technology has caused a greater need for quality assurance and software testing services.
 From website solutions to software and business apps, every digital product requires access to advanced testing practices like Agile, shift-left, and end-to-end testing.